akkadotnet/akka.net/docs/community/contributing/code-guidelines.md

   Akka.NET developers before making a change, you can [create an issue](https://github.com/akkadotnet/akka.net/issues/new) with the `discussion` tag or reach out to [AkkaDotNet on Twitter](https://twitter.com/AkkaDotNet).

+For a more complete guide on how to convert Scala code to C#, please read the [Scala To C# Conversion Guide](xref:porting-guide)

 ## Coding Conventions

 * Use the default Resharper guidelines for code